 - A. Library employees who present programs do so as part of their regular job and are not hired as outside contractors for programming.
 The library reserves the right to conduct a criminal history check on volunteers who are eighteen (18) years of age or older.
 A criminal history check will be required for volunteers who assist with programs and work directly with children or teens. - B. In addition, the Library draws upon other community resources in developing programs and partners with other community agencies, organizations, educational and cultural institutions, or individuals to develop and present co-sponsored public programs.
 Programming suggestions are always welcome.
 However, final say will be up to the programmer.
 Persons or groups wanting to present a program need to complete the Program Suggestion Form (Appendix). - C. Professional performers and presenters that reflect specialized or unique expertise may be hired for Library programs; performers and presenters will not be excluded from consideration because of their origin, background, or views, or because of possible controversy.
 A Program Agreement Form (Appendix) must be completed when the professional performer and/or presenter is hired.
-If the performer has an alternate agreement, the library will give consideration to use of the performer's agreement form. - D. Library programs will be non-commercial in nature.
-Although a businessperson or other professional expert may present a program, the information should be general in nature.
-No solicitation of business or political orientation is permitted. - E. External organizations or individuals partnering with the Library on programs must coordinate marketing efforts with the Library.
+If the performer has an alternate agreement, the library will give consideration to use of the performer's agreement form. - D. Programs are not used for commercial, religious, or partisan purposes or the solicitation of business.
+Although a business person or other professional expert may present a program, the information should be general in nature.
+No solicitation of business, religion or political orientation is permitted. - E. External organizations or individuals partnering with the Library on programs must coordinate marketing efforts with the Library.